s2t2/tweet-collection-py/CONTRIBUTING.md

 Create a ".env" file and set your environment variables there.
 See the ".env.example" file and instructions below for more details.

+### Custom Topics

+Set the `TOPICS` environment variable to customize the list of tweet keywords to filter.

 ### Google API Credentials

 To store tweets to a local CSV file, skip this section.
 Otherwise, to store tweets in Google Big Query, set the `STORAGE_ENV` environment variable to "remote" and continue...